astrophpeter/GaiaMicroSim/README.md

 ## Example Usage

 To generate the output for a single microlensing event where the background source has Gaia DR2 source id = source_id, and the lens has a Gaia DR2 source id = lens_id.
-You run `get_deflection_position.py source_id lens_id`.
+You run `python get_deflection_position.py source_id lens_id`.